ita27rmp100/committers.top/README.md

 # Most Active GitHub Users Counter

-This CLI tool queries the GitHub GraphQL API for users and ranks them according to number of contributions.
+  > The project is currently stopped and I'm trying yo solve this problem ## This CLI tool queries the GitHub GraphQL API for users and ranks them according to number of contributions.
 Several preset locations are provided.

 **GitHub Token**